-Newspapers: The newspapers were selected based on circulation data provided by the Alliance for Audited Media, and include all papers whose total Sunday circulations (print and digital combined) were over 50,000 in the fourth quarter of 2017.
-The Wall Street Journal was then added to the list, as it is one of the largest papers in the U.S. but does not have a Sunday edition.
-The following 110 newspapers were included:
+Newspapers: The daily newspapers were selected based on circulation data provided by the Alliance for Audited Media (AAM) and include all papers whose total Sunday circulations (print and digital combined) were over 50,000 in the fourth quarter of each year analyzed.
+The Wall Street Journal was then added to the list as it is one of the largest papers in the U.S. that does not report Sunday circulation to the AAM.